petheridge/markdown-cv/index.md

 </div>

 Experienced and dynamic Quality Engineer with over 7 years service at Ford Motor Company, with roles varying on an international scale.
-With a keen eye for digital transformation, big data analytics and project management allowing demonstration of physical interaction systems and a focus on warranty spend.
+With a keen eye for digital transformation, big data analytics and project management allowing demonstration of physical interaction systems and with a focus on warranty spend.

 ## Education

 `2010-2014`
 __Master of Engineering in General Engineering, Durham University.__

-Mechanical Engineering with modules including:
+Modules completed include:
-Electromechanics, Electronics, Nuclear Engineering, Applied Mechanics, Systems Modelling, Control and Signal Processing, Manufacturing, Thermodynamics, Fluid Mechanics and Turbomachinery
+Mechanical Engineering, Electromechanics, Electronics, Nuclear Engineering, Applied Mechanics, Systems Modelling, Control and Signal Processing, Manufacturing, Thermodynamics, Fluid Mechanics and Turbomachinery

 ## Key Skills
-Problem Solving, Communication, Alteryx, Tableau, SQL, Python, 6-Sigma Blackbelt Trained, Matlab, Hadoop, Linux Command Line
+Problem Solving, Communication, Stakeholder and supplier management, Project management, Warranty spend management, Alteryx, Tableau, Power BI, SQL, Python, 6-Sigma Blackbelt Trained, Matlab, Hadoop, Linux Command Line

+- Understanding of algorithms and appreciation of working with data
+- Strong critical thinking, problem-solving skills
+- Strong critical thinking, excellent communication skills, and ability to influence.
+- Machine learning and pattern recognition
+- Define business requirements for technical development based on analysis of data sets
+- Creative, positive, and helpful attitude; a team oriented, customer-centric working style
+- Innovative problem solver with the ability to quickly identify and understand issues
+- Passionate about data and using that data to improve & inform business decisions

-## Occupation
+## Occupation History

 `June 2019 - Present`
 __Senior OPD Engineer - Panther EU Lead__, Ford Motor Company